siemdejong/sclicom/README.md

 ## Prerequisites

 ### Conda
-For package management, it is advised to use have a conda package manager installed.
+For package management, it is advised to use a conda package manager.
 The author recommends [Miniforge](https://github.com/conda-forge/miniforge) or [Mambaforge](https://github.com/conda-forge/miniforge).

 ### vips